ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/processwatch/_index.md

 minutes_to_complete: 20

 who_is_this_for: This is an introductory topic for software developers who want to build and run the Process Watch tool on their aarch64 machine.
-This tool can be used to see whether the system, or an individual workload, is making use of specific arm instructions/features.
+This tool can be used to see whether the system, or an individual workload, is making use of specific Arm instructions/features.

 learning_objectives:
     - To be able to clone, build and run the Process Watch tool